-Fitzwilliams has been at his post for six years and watched the White River National Forest’s budget go up in flames, so to speak.
+Fitzwilliams has been in his post for six years and watched the White River National Forest’s budget go up in flames, so to speak.
 The forest had a $31 million budget when he first arrived in 2010.
 It’s $18 million for the next fiscal year.
-He said he is proud of his staff for accomplishing as much as it does with shrinking revenue.
+He said he is proud of his staff for accomplishing as much as it does with shrinking revenues.

 “We’re doing this on almost half the budget,” he said.

 And the staff is doing it in one of the most heavily visited forests in the country.
 The White River hosts an estimated 13 million annual visitors for recreation, from skiers to snowmobilers and hikers to dirt bikers.
-Fitzwilliams noted that is about the same number of visitors Grand Canyon, Yosemite and Yellowstone national parks see combined, though they are better funded.
+Fitzwilliams noted that is about the same number of visitors Grand Canyon, Yosemite and Yellowstone National Parks combined, though they are better funded.

 Fitzwilliams said the budget crunch is having a tangible effect on forest management in the Aspen area.
-He said he doesn’t like to be “the supervisor of ‘no,’” but he must constantly tell Skico and other resort operators that review of projects will take longer simply because of staff shortages, and he must tell the Roaring Fork Mountain Bike Association that the forest can’t move as quickly as the association wants on creating new trails, if it can act at all.
+He said he doesn’t like to be “the supervisor of ‘no’” but he must constantly tell Aspen Skiing Co. and other resort operators that review of projects will take longer simply because of staff shortages, and he must tell the Roaring Fork Mountain Bike Association that the forest can’t move as quickly as they want on creating new trails, if it can act at all.

 “We’re becoming the agency of ‘no’ because we have an obligation to manage responsibly what we already have,” he said.

 Fitzwilliams doesn’t believe the Forest Service will be pressured into selling valuable assets to private interests.
-There’s been an effort in some Western state legislatures, including Colorado’s, to study acquiring federal lands.
+There’s been an effort in some western state legislatures, including Colorado, to study acquiring federal lands.
 Most efforts haven’t gone anywhere.

 Some conservationists also fear the most fiscally conservative factions in Congress will promote selling off assets such as public lands.
 Fitzwilliams said he doesn’t believe the American public would allow that to happen.